 December: Edinburgh’s Hogmanay

-Edinburgh’s Hogmanay is the ideal way to wrap up Edinburgh events in 2019.
-Since Christmas wasn’t officially recognised as a holiday in Scotland until 1958, the 3-day Hogmanay Festival has long been the prevailing Scottish Winter Festival and the biggest event in our festive calendar.
+Edinburgh’s Hogmanay is the ideal way to wrap up Edinburgh events in 2020.
+Since Christmas wasn’t officially recognised as a holiday in Scotland until 1958, the 3-day Hogmanay Festival has long been the prevailing Scottish winter festival and the biggest event in our festive calendar.
 With ceilidhs, concerts, parties and, of course, spectacular midnight fireworks!

-With so many Edinburgh Festivals in 2019, this year is shaping up to be a great one!
+With so many Edinburgh Festivals in 2020, it’s shaping up to be a great year!